-Definition 6.12 (Transaction).
+Definition 20.12 (Transaction).
 A transaction is a datastructure that describes the transfer of bitcoins from spenders to recipients.
 The transaction consists of a number of inputs and new outputs.
-The inputs result in the referenced outputs being marked as spent (removed from the UTXO), and the new outputs being added to the UTXO.
+The inputs result in the referenced outputs spent (removed from the UTXO), and the new outputs being added to the UTXO.